ecolology/Ev1_SelectionMetaAnalysis/README.md

 ```
 g_baypass -npop 3 -gfile starling_3populations_baypass.txt -efile pop_mean_wingspan.txt -scalecov -auxmodel -nthreads 4 -omegafile starling_3populations_baypass_mat_omega.out -outprefix starling_3populations_baypass_wing
 ```
+Note that we are scaling the variance-covariance matrix, since the phenotypes are not on the same scale necessarily!
+Note as well: The omega file is now provided - providing some information about population structure to initialise the simulation.
+To see the signals of covariate selection within SNPs, need to use the omega file from the first Baypass run!

+We are interested in the auxiliary analysis, which uses the covariate's association with SNPs.

 Next we plot the outliers.
-We are choosing a BF threshold of 20 dB, which indicates "Strong evidence for alternative hypothesis."
+We are choosing a bayesian factor (BF) threshold of 20 dB, which indicates "Strong evidence for alternative hypothesis."

 ```
 R